 Average Cost of Pet Healthcare and Emergencies

-Between food, daily care, equipment and toys, the cost of owning a pet can be high.
+Between food, daily care, equipment, and toys, the cost of owning a pet can be high.
 The cost of veterinary care can also stack up pretty fast.

-What is Pet Insurance?
+What Is Pet Insurance?

 Once a niche product, pet insurance policies have been steadily gaining in popularity.
 Indeed, many employers now offer pet plans as part of their benefit packages.
 But what exactly is pet insurance — and how does it work?

-As with health insurance for people, pet policies include exclusions, various levels of coverage, co-pays, deductibles (a certain amount you must pay out of pocket before coverage kicks in), and payment limits.
+As with health insurance for people, pet policies include exclusions, various levels of coverage, copays, deductibles (a certain amount you must pay out of pocket before coverage kicks in), and payment limits.

 What Pet Insurance Covers

-• Accident and illness This typically covers treatments and tests for accidents and illnesses.
+• Accident and illness.
+This typically covers treatments and tests for accidents and illnesses.

-• Accident-only This coverage generally takes care of accidental injuries, such as poisoning or ingestion of a foreign object, being hit by a car, cuts, and other physical injuries.
+• Accident-only.
+This coverage generally takes care of accidental injuries, such as poisoning or ingestion of a foreign object, being hit by a car, cuts, and other physical injuries.
 Accident-only coverage is often preferred by owners of older pets that have aged out of comprehensive coverage.

-• Wellness plans Wellness plans tend to cover preventive-care visits, such as check-ups and routine vaccinations, and you can buy one as a stand-alone policy or as an add-on to an accident and illness policy.
+• Wellness plans.
+Wellness plans tend to cover preventive-care visits, such as checkups and routine vaccinations, and you can buy one as a stand-alone policy or as an add-on to an accident and illness policy.

 What Pet Insurance Doesn’t Cover

-Some pet insurance options also may have breed-specific exclusions, or it could cost extra to cover specific breeds.
+Some pet insurance options have breed-specific exclusions, or it could cost extra to cover specific breeds.

-As for each individual option, wellness plans likely will not cover any treatments having to do with accidents, common injuries, or any other emergency treatments.
+Wellness plans likely will not cover any treatments having to do with accidents, common injuries, or any other emergency treatments.